Strength Training for Seniors?

 Improvement in Bone Strength

-Inactivity due to joint pain and aging, especially in women, may contribute to bone loss.
+Inactivity due to joint pain and aging may contribute to bone loss, especially in women.
 Strength training increases bone density and lowers the risk of osteoporosis by lightly stressing your bones.

 Strengthening your core should help you improve your balance and coordination and keep you from falling.
 Being stronger also makes it easier carrying groceries.